jelmer/debcargo/README.md

 `debcargo` on individual dependencies listed in the `Cargo.toml`.
 This can be done as follows

-`test/lintian-source.sh` Cargo.toml
+`tests/sh/lintian-source.sh` Cargo.toml

 It is also possible to provide override files for test script.
-You can put override files under `test/overrides` directory and name of the file should be *<cratename>_overrides.toml*.
-You can put it in arbitrary directory also, in that case you need to set directory path to `OVERRIDE_DIR` environment variable.
+You can put override files under `tests/sh/overrides` directory and name of the file should be *<cratename>_overrides.toml*.
+You can put it in arbitrary directory also, in that case you need to give the `-o` option.

-`OVERRIDE_DIR=/path/to/dir test/lintian-source.sh crate[s]`
+`tests/sh/lintian-source.sh -o /path/to/override/dir crate[s]`

 ## License ##